Apple cider doughnuts are the best way to grab a taste of autumn for breakfast!

 Whisk the flour, baking powder, baking soda, 1 1/2 teaspoons cinnamon, salt and nutmeg in a medium bowl.

 Beat 2/3 cup granulated sugar and the shortening in another bowl with a mixer on medium speed until sandy.
-Beat in the egg and yolk, then gradually mix in the applesauce, scraping the bowl.
+Add in the egg and yolk, then gradually mix in the applesauce, scraping the bowl.
 Beat in half of the flour mixture, then the buttermilk and vanilla, and then the remaining flour mixture.
 Mix to make a sticky dough; do not over-mix.

 Scrape the dough onto a lightly floured sheet of parchment paper and pat into a 7-by-11-inch rectangle, about 1/2 inch thick.
 Cover with plastic wrap and refrigerate for at least 2 hours or overnight.